linkdd/letlang/www/content/_index.md

 This is useful to free resources allocated within the function in case of error.

-If no error occurs, the `finally` clause will be executed after all other clauses are done.
+The `finally` clause will be executed after all other clauses are done.

-If an error occurs, the `finally` clause will be executed before the `catch` clause of the caller.
 {{< /markdown >}}
 {{< /column >}}